abhishekratnakar31/Google-Calendar-Sync/README.md

-# Google Scheduler Connect (GSC)
+# Google Calendar Sync

-Google Scheduler Connect is a full-stack system that lets users authenticate with Google, fetch their calendar data, store tokens securely, and automate scheduling workflows.
+Google Calendar Sync is a full-stack system that lets users authenticate with Google, fetch their calendar data, store tokens securely, and automate scheduling workflows.
 It provides a smooth backend integration with the Google Calendar API along with a clean frontend interface for triggering event sync, viewing schedules, and managing token-based authentication.

 Live demo: https://google-calendar-sync-jet.vercel.app/